ceyhunbcelik/JavaScript-Education/React/README.md

 **Commit:** [Click](https://github.com/ceyhunbcelik/JavaScript-Education/commit/793c4850e3080d61f48824b04416cdafba36da84)

 #### 6. "addContact" Method
-My "contacts" array is in App.js so, i have to make "addContant" function in that and my lifesiver is onSubmit.
+My "contacts" array is in App.js so, i have to make "addContant" function in that and my lifesaver is onSubmit.
 Rules are like "onChange" and details are in my commit.
 **Commit:** [Click](https://github.com/ceyhunbcelik/JavaScript-Education/commit/8fe92869b6b866019a5d8df23af6104a22f9ba97)

 #### 7. Type "filter" Function